 Danaher (DHR) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from Danaher as it approaches its next earnings release.
+Danaher will be looking to display strength as it nears its next earnings release.
 On that day, Danaher is projected to report earnings of $2.26 per share, which would represent a year-over-year decline of 18.12%.
-Our most recent consensus estimate is calling for quarterly revenue of $7.04 billion, down 8.41% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.04 billion, down 8.41% from the prior-year quarter.

-DHR's full-year Zacks Consensus Estimates are calling for earnings of $10.14 per share and revenue of $30.05 billion.
-These results would represent year-over-year changes of -7.4% and -4.51%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.14 per share and revenue of $30.05 billion.
+These totals would mark changes of -7.4% and -4.51%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Danaher.
+It is also important to note the recent changes to analyst estimates for Danaher.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
-Danaher is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Danaher currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Danaher has a Forward P/E ratio of 24.19 right now.
-Its industry sports an average Forward P/E of 12.75, so we one might conclude that Danaher is trading at a premium comparatively.
+Investors should also note Danaher's current valuation metrics, including its Forward P/E ratio of 24.18.
+This represents a premium compared to its industry's average Forward P/E of 12.39.

-Investors should also note that DHR has a PEG ratio of 2.02 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Diversified Operations was holding an average PEG ratio of 1.52 at yesterday's closing price.
+We can also see that DHR currently has a PEG ratio of 2.02.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Diversified Operations was holding an average PEG ratio of 1.53 at yesterday's closing price.